-Cabinet waits to present own plans on immigration - SWI swissinfo.ch
+Cabinet waits to present own plans on immigration

 The government has rejected a proposal aimed at reversing immigration curbs for European Union citizens and came out in favour of presenting a counter-proposal.

-Justice Minister Simonetta Sommaruga said the cabinet was waiting for parliament to decide measures to implement immigration quotas that were approved by voters in February 2014.
+“It is undemocratic to try and annul the result of such a recent vote,” said Justice Minister Simonetta Sommaruga.
+She added that the cabinet was waiting for parliament to decide on the implementation of immigration quotas approved by voters in February 2014.

 She said no details on a counter-proposal had been fixed, but the government wanted to enshrine the results of parliament’s discussions in a new constitutional amendment – as a counter-proposal to the initiative, known as “Out of the Dead End”.